FedAdamW: A Communication-Efficient Optimizer with Convergence and Generalization Guarantees for Federated Large Models: Experiments

 \textbf{Impact of weight decay $\lambda$.} \textbf{Table~\ref{tab:lambda_ablation_vit}} shows that decoupled weight decay, as used in AdamW and \texttt{FedAdamW}, consistently improves test accuracy over standard Adam. \texttt{FedAdamW} generalizes well across all $\lambda$ values, with $\lambda=0.01$ performing best.
 This aligns with our PAC-Bayesian analysis (\textbf{Theorem~2}), where an appropriate $\lambda$ balances regularization and curvature for better generalization (\textbf{Q5}).

 \textbf{Impact of Aggregation Strategy.} \textbf{Table \ref{tab:avg}} shows that our strategy, \texttt{Agg-mean-$\boldsymbol{v}$}, achieves the best balance between accuracy and communication cost.
 While \texttt{Agg-$\boldsymbol{v}$} improves performance by reducing variance, full aggregation (\texttt{Agg-$\boldsymbol{vm}$}) introduces excessive communication with marginal gains.
-In contrast, \texttt{Agg-mean-$\boldsymbol{v}$} attains similar benefits with only $\mathcal{O}(B)$ communication—where $B$ is the number of blocks—demonstrating its scalability and effectiveness in stabilizing updates \textbf{under strict communication constraints}.
+In contrast, \texttt{Agg-mean-$\boldsymbol{v}$} attains similar benefits with only $\mathcal{O}(B)$ communication, where $B$ is the number of blocks, demonstrating its scalability and effectiveness in stabilizing updates.